 Known factors that do not cause breast cancer: There are some things that cancer researchers know do not cause breast cancer.
-Some of these include: Bruising the breast Squeezing/flattening of the breast during a mammogram • Stress Smoking "What factors are being studied that may prevent breast A recent study, funded by the National Cancer Institute, has found that a drug called cancer?"
-Tamoxifen may prevent breast cancer from developing in women who are at high risk for the disease.
-Healthy women who had never had breast cancer but were at increased risk for the disease took part in the study.
-The study showed that taking Tamoxifen cut cancer rates almost in half (45%) among women who took the drug compared to those who did not.
-Tamoxifen has not been studied in women who are at average or low risk for breast cancer.
-Although Tamoxifen may help prevent breast cancer, it also has some serious side effects, such as an increased chance of developing uterine cancer and blood clots.
-For these reasons, Tamoxifen is not for everyone.
-Women interested in taking the drug are advised to talk with their doctors about it.
-Researchers also are studying other drugs such as anti-estrogen agents.
-One of these is called raloxifene.
-In addition to drugs, cancer researchers are also studying the potential role of diet and nutrition, and exercise in the prevention of breast cancer.
-"Why aren't other risk factors included in the Gail The Gail model includes the most important proven risk factors for breast cancer. model?"
-Some suspected risk factors, which may actually play an important role in causing mouer. breast cancer, may not be supported by good scientific evidence yet.
-So they are not If the woman asks about specific risk factors, refer her to her included in the model.
-Also, in order to create a model, it is necessary to use data doctor or the Cancer Information Service at 1-800-4- from large studies on breast cancer risk factors that take place over a long period of CANCER. time.
-Some of the research that has been done recently has not been put into the Gail C. II (CDIC. model.
+Some of these include: Bruising the breast Squeezing/flattening of the breast during a mammogram Stress Smoking "Why aren't other risk factors included in the Gail The Gail model includes the most important proven risk factors for breast cancer. model?"
+Some suspected risk factors, which may actually play an important role in causing breast cancer, may not be supported by good scientific evidence yet.
+So they are not If the woman asks about specific risk factors, you may refer included in the model.
+Also, in order to create a model, it is necessary to use data her to her doctor or the Cancer Information Service at 1-800from large studies on breast cancer risk factors that take place over a long period of time.
+Some of the research that has been done recently has not been put into the Gail 4-CANCER. model.
 And, then some factors do not contribute much towards a woman's risk so they are not included in the Gail Model.
 Also, remember as we said before, the Gail model is not perfect, but it is the best model we have at this time.
-"Does help prevent me from getting breast At this time, only a drug called Tamoxifen has been found to possibly prevent breast cancer/make my chances of getting breast cancer cancer.
-A recent study, funded by the National Cancer Institute, found Tamoxifen cut lower?" cancer rates almost in half (45%) among women who took the drug compared to those who did not.
-Healthy women who had never had breast cancer but were at increased risk for the disease took part in the study.
-Tamoxifen has not been studied in women Dags 21 Tible for the disease took part in the study.
-Tamoviten has not been studied in women who are at average or low risk for breast cancer.